It was starting to seem like summer would never end, Tuesday a storm

 the river heading in both directions.
 It

-appears to be well used, not on any map this could be a ‘volunteer’ road created by
+appears to be well used, not on any map this must be a ‘volunteer’ road created by

-repeated use over the years, or maybe part of the old River Road, we follow it upstream since we’re going in that
+repeated use over the years, we follow it upstream since we’re going in that

 direction anyway. |